 The Powerball and Mega Millions lotteries are promising payouts of $384 million and $306 million, respectively

 For some, the temptation to buy into the lottery clearly increases as the jackpot grows.
 However, statistics show you’re better off saving your money.
 Lottery officials put your odds of winning the Powerball grand prize at 1 in 292 million.

 Odds of winning Mega Millions are 1 in 302 million.

-To help you put the chances of winning the Powerball jackpot in perspective, here are some of the statistics Business Insider compiled in February 2015 when the Powerball jackpot reached a then-record-breaking $500 million:
+To help you put the chances of winning the Powerball or Mega Millions jackpots in perspective, here are some of the statistics GOBankingRates compiled about crazy events that are more likely to happen to you than winning the lottery

-Have you purchased a Powerball ticket?
+Have you purchased a Powerball or Mega Millions ticket?
 Let us know why or why not in the comments below or on our Facebook page.

 Add a Comment

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.